-The Grade Specific Religion Curriculum and Family Life Curriculum have been reviewed and approved by the Archbishop.
-Schools must adhere to the approved curriculum and resource lists in these areas.
+The Grade Specific Religion Curriculum and Family Life Curriculum have been reviewed and approved by the Archbishop of Milwaukee.
+Schools must use Religion texts and series found on the United States Catholic Conference of Bishops Conformity Listing of Catechetical Texts and Series.
+Schools must use resources for Family Life that are found on the Archdiocese of Milwaukee Family Life Resources for Parish Catechetical Programs.
+All schools must adhere to the approved curriculum in these areas.